Choose the right espresso machine

 Read this Water Softening article and save yourself a lot of money maintaining the machine.

 Any coffee that is fresh enough should produce decent espressos.
 The coffee should not be mixed with any fillers or material.
-At those temperatures and pressure, Bezzera professional machines are using, it is good enough to turn poorer quality coffee beans into something decent enough.
+With a Bezzera machine, it is always possible to turn poorer quality coffee beans into something decent enough.